 Q: What is the difference between a base and a face in a 3D figure?

 A: While both bases and faces are flat surfaces that form part of a 3D figure, the term "base" usually refers to a specifically identified face that is used as a reference point for measuring height and calculating volume.
 Not all faces of a 3D figure are considered bases.
-For example, a cube has six faces, but any one of them could be considered the base, depending on the context.
+Take this: a cube has six faces, but any one of them could be considered the base, depending on the context.

 Q: Can a 3D figure have more than one base?